KSON (FM): Hot talk (2005–2007)

-Modern adult contemporary (2007-2012)
+Modern adult contemporary (2007–2012)

 On June 22, 2007, at 3 p.m., KSCF flipped to Oldies as "K-Surf 103.7."
 The first song played was "Surfin' U.S.A." by The Beach Boys.
 They were supposed to be the market's first FM Oldies outlet since 2005, when XHOCL had the format prior to its flip to Regional Mexican.
 The last song played in the short-lived oldies format was "Bobby's Girl" by Marcie Blane.
 Following "Bobby's Girl" at 5 p.m., the Oldies format turned out to be a stunt as the station revealed its true format, Modern AC, branded as “Sophie @ 103.7”, adapted slightly from sister station KLLC in San Francisco, which is known as Alice @ 97.3.
 Its first song under this format was Jack Johnson's "Upside Down", followed by Fall Out Boy's "Thnks fr th Mmrs."

-Top 40 (2012-2017)
+Top 40 (2012–2017)

-On March 29, 2012, CBS Radio announced that at 5 p.m. that day, it would flip KSCF to a CHR format with a heavy emphasis on upbeat Rhythmic, Dance and Pop hits targeting Teens and Adults 18–34 years old, as "Energy 103.7".
+On March 29, 2012, CBS Radio announced that at 5 pm that day, it would flip KSCF to a CHR format with a heavy emphasis on upbeat rhythmic, dance and pop hits targeting teens and adults 18–34 years old, as "Energy 103.7".
 In a statement made to radio industry website All Access, SVP/Market Manager Bob Bolinger noted that "Today's charts are dominated by energetic and upbeat Top 40 hits and the fans of this popular music are among the most engaged and digitally focused listeners.
-Using a powerful combination of over the air and online will produce a superior product and great results for brands that support the station."
+Using a powerful combination of over the air and online will produce a superior product and great results for brands that support the station".
 On April 2, KSCF changed its call letters to KEGY.
+Energy 103.7 also hosted kids from San Diego County on the show for short generalized quizzes.

-On September 4, 2012, radio show host AJ Machado announced via AJ in the Morning's Facebook page that he would be joining KEGY in morning drive.
+On September 4, radio show host AJ Machado announced via AJ in the Morning's Facebook page that he would be joining KEGY in morning drive.
 AJ and his longtime producer, Hula, have been without a radio show home since leaving Star 94.1 in mid-July of the same year.